THE ARTS ORGANIZATIONS AT A CROSSROADS TOOLKIT:

-Don’t laminate, don’t try to repair or preserve material.
+Don’t laminate or try to repair or preserve the material.
 If you’re concerned about deteriorating materials, call a professional for advice.

 Provide a safe and secure environment.
-Stable humidity and temperature, off the floor, avoid storing in garages/basements if you can, avoid water and pests.
+Stable humidity and temperature off the floor, avoid storing in garages/basements if you can, and avoid water and pests.

-Start the process to find an archival repository to be the future home of your archive.
+Start the process of finding an archival repository to be the future home of your archive.

-These DIY resources, though offered by discipline-specific organizations, have relevance for a much broader swath of arts organizations.
+Though offered by discipline-specific organizations, these DIY resources have relevance for a much broader swath of arts organizations.

 Don’t try to do your own preservation!
-“Many an archival disaster’s been started by a well-meaning volunteer who thought that laminating an organization’s founding documents or photos was the best thing possible to preserve that material.
+“Many an archival disaster’s been started by a well-meaning volunteer who thought laminating an organization’s founding documents or photos was the best way to preserve that material.
 It’s actually almost the worst,” warns Schindler.

-The Artist’s Legacy Toolkit, a free online suite to help independent artists and dance companies organize, preserve, and plan for the legacy of their records.
+The Artist’s Legacy Toolkit is a free online suite to help independent artists and dance companies organize, preserve, and plan for the legacy of their records.
 From Dance/USA

 Preserving Theatrical Legacy: An Archiving Manual for Theatre Companies, a free resource, has been created for the busy theatre worker who loves this ephemeral art but is concerned about its place in history.
 ATAP also offers consultants to assist with your archiving questions.
 From American Theatre Archive Project